Andrew Gant: Writing career

+"Deck The Hall", investigating more traditional Christmas Carols, was published by Hodder Faith in October 2023.

 Political career

 At the May 2014 Oxford City Council election, Gant was elected as Liberal Democrat councillor for the Summertown ward.
 He was re-elected at the May 2016 election and took over as leader of the Lib Dem group and leader of the opposition.
 He has served on a number of council committees, including as Chair of the Scrutiny Committee from May 2016 to May 2021.
 He also chaired the Scrutiny Panel of the Future Oxfordshire Partnership, a body comprising councillors from all six councils within Oxfordshire.
 He stood unsuccessfully for the parliamentary constituency of The Cotswolds at the 2017 general election.
 In December 2019 he was his party's candidate for the Staffordshire Moorlands constituency in the general election.
 In May 2021 he was re-elected to Oxford City Council for Cutteslowe and Sunnymead, a new ward following boundary changes, and was elected to Oxfordshire County Council to represent Wolvercote and Summertown division.
+In May 2022 he was elected to the Cabinet of the County Council, becoming Cabinet Member for Highways Management.
+At the same time he stood down as Leader of the Opposition and Leader of the Liberal Democrat group on Oxford City Council.

-In 2023, Gant faced calls to resign as Cabinet Member for Highways Management after freedom of information requests revealed the County Council had knowingly withheld unfavourable traffic modelling results, showing increases in traffic of up to 62% in Summertown, prior to consulting the public on Traffic Filters.
-The installation of Traffic Filters, which had been one of Gant's flagship policies, led the Council to face allegations of a 'cover up' after the hidden modelling data was uncovered along with an email commitment to the Department of Transport the spring prior to consultation that the filters would go ahead.
+In 2023, freedom of information requests revealed the County Council had knowingly withheld unfavourable traffic modelling results, showing projected increases in traffic of up to 62% on parts of Woodstock Road, prior to consulting the public on Traffic Filters.
+The decision to install Traffic Filters led the Conservative leader of the opposition, Eddie Reeves, to accuse the council of a 'cover up' after the hidden modelling data was uncovered along with an email commitment to the Department of Transport the spring prior to consultation that the filters would go ahead.

+Cllr Reeves called for Gant to resign in June 2023 after a Council report assessing the impact of the East Oxford ‘low traffic neighbourhood’ (LTN) policy, found the LTN could cause delays of up to 45 seconds to ambulances responding to Category 1 (life-threatening) emergency calls.